On Bi-R-Diagonal Pairs of Operators: Preliminaries and Notation

-Observe that the moment-cumulant formula implies that for elements $X,Y,Z,W\in A$, then the joint $*$-distribution of the pair $(X,Y)$ coincides with the joint $*$-distribution of $(Z,W)$ if and only if all bi-free cumulants with entries in the set $\{X,X^*,Y,Y^*\}$ yield equal values to all bi-free cumulants with entries in the set $\{Z,Z^*,W,W^*\}$.
+of all bi-free cumulants with entries in the tuple $(a_1,\ldots, a_n)$.
+We will also make reference to the \textit{bi-free $*$-cumulants of the tuple $(a_1,\ldots,a_n)$} when talking about the bi-free cumulants of the tuple $(a_1,a_1^*,\ldots, a_n, a_n^*)$.
+Observe that the moment-cumulant formula implies that for elements $X,Y,Z,W\in A$ the joint $*$-distribution of the pair $(X,Y)$ coincides with the joint $*$-distribution of $(Z,W)$ if and only if all bi-free $*$-cumulants of the pair $(X,Y)$ coincide with the corresponding bi-free $*$-cumulants of the pair $(Z,W)$.